michaelnisi/fanboy-kit/README.md

 ## Installation

-Simply integrate this framework into your Xcode workspace.
+Install FanboyKit into your Xcode workspace.

 ## License